sheikhfahadshaon/EMS/README.md

    python manage.py runserver

 7. Usage
-   i) Access the application by visiting http://localhost:8000 in your web browser. ii) Log in using your superuser credentials to access the admin panel. iii) Create events, manage users, and perform administrative tasks via the admin panel
+   * Access the application by visiting http://localhost:8000 in your web browser.
+   * Log in using your superuser credentials to access the admin panel.
+   * Create events, manage users, and perform administrative tasks via the admin panel

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: